 We have further strengthened our relationship with home and the community, increased parent involvement at school and enhanced our Transition programs at all levels to ensure high level engagement between our students and our school.
-We have enhanced our connections with the school community by expanding our school -to- home contact to cater more broadly for all.
-We now ensure that our families receive school messages and information via three media forms; newsletter, email and SMS.
+The introduction of targeted parent forums during the year has increased the family understanding and 'ownership' of our school.
+We have enhanced our connections with the school community by expanding our school -to-home contact to cater more broadly for all.
+Continuing to ensure that our families receive school messages and information via three media forms; newsletter, email and SMS, has both enhanced our contact and increased our parent response in many areas.